CurveDocs/curve-resources/docs/crv-token/supply-distribution.md

 ---

-## **Community Emissions**
+## **Community Emissions (CRV Inflation)**

-Community emissions are minted and allocated to gauges based on the weekly weight gauge vote.
+Community emissions (regularly called CRV Inflation) are minted and allocated to gauges based on the weekly weight gauge vote.
 Gauges have a very flexible design and can direct emissions to liquidity pools and suppliers of a lending market, or even to funding for the Vyper programming language.

 Community emissions reduce each year.
 They are modelled off the Bitcoin Halving which halves the allocation every 4 years, in Curve however, we reduce rewards by $2^{\frac{1}{4}}$ every 365 days instead.
 This works out to be approx. 16% each year and 50% every 4 years.
 Community emissions were initially set at 274,815,283 CRV for the first year.
 This means the formula for how much CRV is emitted to the community in any year is: